Saxsori/ray-cast/README.md

 ![](https://github.com/Saxsori/ray-cast/blob/main/images/V-L.png)

-Then in loop we should add the offset values to the ray values till it hit the wall.
+Then we do the wall checking loop, in the loop we should add the offset values to the ray values till it hit the wall.

 ```ruby
 while (!wall)